 Mitchell explained, “We have not fully identified how we beat their revisionist strategy,” and the role of SOF can—and probably should—be markedly different in this conflict.

 “Sun Tzu said the acme of strategy is to win before you fight.
 And I don’t think we’ve got to the point yet where we identify how we beat their strategy,” he said.

 Recent history is littered with examples of leaders being caught out by unexpected change.
-Just try to find a video rental store today, now that we can stream movies directly from our smartphones.
+Just try to find a video rental shop today, now that we can stream movies directly from our smartphones.
 For SOF, staying at the front starts with understanding what is changing—and what stays the same.

 “I think what’s really happened is that the environment in which we have to perform our missions has changed yet again,” Tovo said.
 “Our time in Iraq and Afghanistan forced us to focus on that kind of conflict.
 That’s all we had time for.
-So now we’re a force optimized for that kind of conflict, but we still need to swing to higher-end conflict.
+So now we’re a force optimised for that kind of conflict, but we still need to swing to higher-end conflict.
 In a way, this is just business as usual.
-Great power competition has been around a long time, and we knew it was coming back.”
+Great power competition has been around a long time and we knew it was coming back.”

 Yet the great power competition of the 2020s will not be the same as that of a century ago.

 “You have to take each [potential conflict], one by one and analyse [its] unique conditions,” Vickers said.
 “Any East Asian conflict scenario would be an air, sea, space and cyber fight, not a big land role ...
 In Europe, on the other hand, the big challenge is information warfare and if there ever were a fight, it would be an air-land conflict.”

 The fact that each threat dictates a completely different style of conflict means that SOF cannot be everything everywhere.
 That forces some hard choices.